DFHack/dfhack/Readme.rst

 The following mouse shortcuts are also available:

 * Click on a column header to sort the unit list.
-Left-click to sort it in one direction (descending for happiness or labors/skills, ascending for name or profession) and right-click to sort it in the opposite direction.
+Left-click to sort it in one direction (descending for happiness or labors/skills, ascending for name, profession or squad) and right-click to sort it in the opposite direction.
 * Left-click on a labor cell to toggle that labor.
 Right-click to move the cursor onto that cell instead of toggling it.
-* Left-click on a unit's name or profession to view its properties.
+* Left-click on a unit's name, profession or squad to view its properties.
-* Right-click on a unit's name or profession to zoom to it.
+* Right-click on a unit's name, profession or squad to zoom to it.

 Pressing ESC normally returns to the unit screen, but Shift-ESC would exit directly to the main dwarf mode screen.